 works correctly now!
 It computes the diameter the first time you access it and also every time you change the radius.

 from the standard library.
-This function works as a decorator that allows you to transform a method into a cached property.
+This function works as a decorator and allows you to transform a method into a cached property.
 The property computes its value only once and caches it as a normal attribute during the lifetime of the instance:

 from functools import cached_property